SnackSBR/ReservedPeeperSlot/README.md

 # ReservedPeeperSlot
 <strong>Requires: <a href="https://thunderstore.io/c/lethal-company/p/FlipMods/ReservedItemSlotCore/">ReservedItemSlotCore</a></strong>, <a href="https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/">LateGameUpgrades</a></strong> and, optionally, <a href="https://thunderstore.io/c/lethal-company/p/Rune580/LethalCompany_InputUtils/">LethalCompany InputUtils</a> (recommended)</strong><br><br>
 Dedicated slot for the Peeper.
-You can press G to activate and drop the Peeper on the ground.
+You can press T to activate and drop the Peeper on the ground.
 Keybind can be changed and you can also disable the keybind and just use as a normal reserved slot.